Mount Rainier Timed Entry Reservations Explained

 When can you purchase a timed entry permit?

 A portion of timed entry reservations will be available 90 days or approximately three months in advance.
-They go on sale at 8:00 am PT each day mentioned.
+They go on sale at 8:00 am PT each day mentioned below.
 Reserve your timed entry reservation for $2, here.
+Reservations will not be available at park entrance stations or park offices.

-Reservations will likely sell out quickly.
+Reservations sell out quickly.
 We recommend creating a login on recreation.gov in advance and attempting to make your purchase as soon as they go on sale at 8:00 am.

 Paradise Corridor